DeSantis appointees bury the hatchet with Disney by approving new development deal

 The agreement followed a detente in March in which both sides agreed to stop litigating each other in state court and work towards negotiating a new development agreement and a new comprehensive plan no later than next year.
 The district provides municipal services such as firefighting, planning and mosquito control, among other things, and was controlled by Disney supporters before the takeover by the DeSantis appointees.

-District board member Brian Aungst said at Wednesday's board meeting that the agreement provides a lasting and stable framework for Disney and the board to work together.
+District board member Brian Aungst said at Wednesday night's board meeting that the agreement provides a lasting and stable framework for Disney and the board to work together.

 “This is the day we all have been looking forward to,” Aungst said.
 “I was always extremely optimistic and knew we would get here because it was the right outcome.”